Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Deploying on embedded hardware

 \subsubsection{Experimental measurement of the energy consumption}

 This section analyzes the energy consumption of the proposed solution.
 Practical measurements were obtained by deploying the complete processing pipeline on the nRF52840 \ac{dk} platform and monitoring current draw with a Keysight N6705B DC Power Analyzer at a supply voltage of 5~V (USB-powered).
 Reported currents represent averages, while power values are derived from precise area-under-the-curve calculations.
-These measurements were combined into a full-system energy model (\Cref{form:energy_model}), which accounts for platform ($P_{plat}$), transmitter ($P_{TX}$), and receiver ($P_{RX}$) consumption.
-Since preprocessing and model inference occur only once every 30~s, they are included as $E_{preproc}$ and $E_{model}$, respectively.
-As transmitter and receiver are separate devices, $P_{plat}$ is counted twice, with all processing executed on the receiver side.
+These measurements were combined into a full-system energy model (\Cref{form:energy_model}), which accounts for platform ($P_{plat}$), transmitter ($P_{TX}$), and receiver ($P_{RX}$) consumption. \added[id=rev3]{For this analysis, preprocessing and model inference are assumed to occur once every 30 s, so they are included as $E_{preproc}$ and $E_{model}$, respectively. \Cref{form:energy_model} is structured so that readers can recompute the energy budget for any other update rate by replacing the 30-second interval in the $\lfloor t/30 \rfloor$ term with the desired stride.} As transmitter and receiver are separate devices, $P_{plat}$ is counted twice, with all processing executed on the receiver side.

 Per-component measurements are summarized in \Cref{tab:power_con_per_comp}.
-The nRF52840 \ac{dk} consumes $1.84~mA$ at 5~V. Preprocessing is executed once every 30~s, drawing $2.01~mA$ for $0.110~s$. \ac{cnn} inference requires $4.56~mA$ for $0.523~s$, which is reduced to $4.17~mA$ and $0.199~s$ after quantization, yielding substantial savings.
+The nRF52840 \ac{dk} consumes $1.84~mA$ at 5~V. Preprocessing is executed once every 30~s, drawing $2.03~mA$ for $0.110~s$. \ac{cnn} inference requires $4.57~mA$ for $0.523~s$, which is reduced to $4.29~mA$ and $0.199~s$ after quantization, yielding substantial savings.
 At a sampling rate of 20~Hz, which is shown in \Cref{sec:required_samp_rate} to provide robust operation under diverse conditions, the total energy consumption per 30~s is $E_{30sec} = 3.813~J$, corresponding to an average power of $0.127~W$.
-With a typical AAA battery providing $5400~J$, the system can operate for about 11.8~h.
-As each battery delivers only $1.5~V$, at least four batteries are required to supply the 5~V system.
+To put this in intuitive terms, a typical AAA cell stores roughly $5400~J$, so the system consumes one AAA's worth of energy every 11.8~h.
 When the sampling rate is reduced to 4~Hz for simpler scenarios, transmitter and receiver consumption decreases, lowering $E_{30sec}$ to $3.507~J$ (average power $0.117~W$).
 Preprocessing at this rate showed no measurable difference.
-Under this configuration, four AAA batteries enable approximately 12.8~h of continuous monitoring.
+Under this configuration, the system consumes one AAA's worth of energy every 12.8~h.